Allessyer/Test_Problem/README.md

 4. Inside variable `PATH_TO_WEIGHTS` put your real path to the weight folder in Google Dist
 5. run all cells below Test header

+Inside weight folder there are two files:
+1. `ddpm_floodnet_short.pth` - weights of trained DDPM model on 20% of FloodNet Dataset.
+2. `ddpm_floodnet.pth`- weights of trained DDPM model on 100% of FloodNet Dataset.

 ## Task 2.
 Graphs